-Sexual health is defined as a state of physical, emotional, psychological and social wellbeing connected to sexuality; it is not just the absence of illness, but also having a positive approach to sex, without prejudice, coercion or violence.
+Sexual health is defined as a state of physical, emotional, psychological and social wellbeing connected to sexuality.
+It is not just the absence of illness.
+It is also having a positive approach to sex.
+Without prejudice, coercion or violence.

 Sexual problems include all possible difficulties that may occur during the sexual act that prevent or make it more difficult for partners to experience satisfaction from it.
 This type of a problem may occur in both men and women.

 Most common sexual problems (sexual dysfunctions) are:

 Lack or absence sexual desire is the most commonly diagnosed syndrome when it comes to sexual problems.

 It is characterized by:

 - loss of interest for sexual activity.

 Person suffering from this kind of a problem doesn’t seek sexual pleasure, nor fantasizes.
 This condition occurs in both women and men and it’s manifested in various ways.
 The condition can be caused since the first sexual experiences or occur later in life.